+Start of Construction.
 For other than new construction or substantial improvements under the Coastal Barrier Resources Act (Pub.
-Law 97-348) includes substantial improvement, and means the ate the building permit was issued, providing the actual start of construction, repair, reconstruction, placement, or other improvement was within 180 days of the permit date.
-The actual start of other improvement was within 180 days of the permit date.
-The actual start means the first placement of permanent construction of a structure in a site, such as the pouring of slab or footings, the installation of piles, the construction of a structure on a site, or ant work beyond the stage of excavation or the placement of a manufactured home on a foundation.
-Permanent construction does not include land preparation, such as clearing, grading and filling, nor does it include excavation for a basement, footings, or foundations or the erection of temporary forms, not does it include the installation of the property of accessory buildings, such as garages or sheds not occupied as dwelling units or not part of the main structure.
+Law 97-348) includes substantial improvement, and means the date the building permit was issued, providing the actual start of construction, repair, reconstruction, placement, or other improvement was within 180 days of the permit date.
+The actual start or other improvement was within 180 days of the permit date.
+The actual start means the first placement of permanent construction of a structure on a site, such as the pouring of slab or footings, the installation of piles, the construction of columns, or any work beyond the stage of excavation or the placement of a manufactured home on a foundation.
+Permanent construction does not include land preparation, such as clearing, grading and filling, nor does it include the installation of street and/or walkways, nor does it include excavation for a basement, footings, or foundations or the erection of temporary forms, nor does it include the installation of the property of accessory buildings, such as garages or sheds not occupied as dwelling units or not part of the main structure.